 Examines the essentials of an introductory course than can be either a survey course or a prerequisite to more advanced marketing studies.
 Study includes product identification, positioning and pricing strategies, consumer need identification and making the connection between consumer needs and product advertising, basic distribution strategies, and some of the decision-making tools at the disposal of the marketing manager.
 This course is recommended as a first course for marketing majors.

 Focuses on data interpretation and practical application of introductory level statistics.
 Emphasizes a conceptual understanding of the use of statistics in various fields, including the ability to interpret results.
 Topics include development and analysis of descriptive statistics, inferential statistics (bivariate), and regression analysis.
 Students determine appropriate statistical methods, calculate basic statistical values, and analyze/interpret data sets including statistical software study results.
-The combination of MTH 1050 Quantitative Reasoning I or MTH 1110 College Algebra I with MTH 2750 Statistical Methods satisfies the Statistics Pathway.
+MTH 2750 - Statistical Methods satisfies the MTA Statistics Pathway.

 MTH 1050 OR MTH 1110